RULES OF PROCEDURE – Nominations, Credentials & Election Committee

 4) The voter is not required to identify his or her ballot in any way once the CO has determined their eligibility to vote.

-VII.
-Polling Place – The polling booth will be open from 10:00 AM-2:00 PM the last day of the State Shoot.
+The polling booth will be open from the beginning of the State Shoot until 2:00 PM on the last day of the State Shoot.

 Two or more Tellers shall be appointed by the Committee who are not known candidates:

 1) The Tellers shall open the ballot box in the presence of the Elections Committee member in charge.

 2) The Tellers shall open and destroy any envelopes that contain absentee ballots and stack all ballots.

 3) Ballots shall be checked for irregularities, and, if the intent of the voter is in doubt, the Teller shall lay it aside until all other ballots have been tabulated.

 4) Together the Tellers shall determine the intent of the voter.
 If the ballot is in error, it shall be disqualified for the candidate(s) to which the error applies, but it shall not be invalidated with regard to a correct vote for any other candidate or question; i. e. if a voter votes for more than the specified number of candidates for the Board of Directors, none of his selections will be counted.

 5) Failure to vote, or to vote for less than the maximum number of candidates, shall not invalidate a ballot.